-- Volunteers are welcome to cook on premise and serve the meal followed by helping to clean up.
+- Volunteers are welcome to bring their food items in to cook on premise and serve the meal followed by helping to clean up.

-- Volunteers can prepare a meal ahead of time, off premise, and bring in prior to meal time (no later than 4:30 pm) and serve.
+- Volunteers can prepare a meal off -premise and bring in no later than 11:30am for Lunch 4:30 pm for Dinner and stay to serve. *

 Volunteers/Volunteer Groups should complete a Gift in Kind (GIK) form when providing a meal.
-This is your tax deduction form and for the Rescue Mission’s auditor.
+This is your tax deduction form and necessary for the Rescue Mission’s records.

 Warehouse & Give Away Center

-Volunteers are needed to help sort and organize donated items in the warehouse and Give Away Center.
+Volunteers are needed to help sort and organize donated items in the warehouse and assist guests and staff in our Give Away Center.

 Volunteers may assist with administrative needs throughout the year for various staff.